mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Just a moment.
 I figured you would be here when I didn't see you in the cellar."

-I stayed silent, still listening for the leaves and my mother's voice.

-"You've been gone a while.
-Breakfast will be ready soon."

-"I'll be there in a bit."

-She stared at me for a moment, I assume to size up my strange behavior.
+I went silent again, listening for the song I'd been hoping for, but still there was no sound and Melna hadn't moved from her place.

+I asked her, "You ever wonder at the constancy of it all?"

+"What?" she asked, confused.

+"Think of Ara.
+It rises and falls from its throne on the horizon everyday, like an empress greeting her people.
+But it never stops bringing us light."

+"Oh," she said.
+"I suppose."

+"Will it ever die?"

+She went silent for a moment, to make sense of what I was saying, or so I presumed.
+My eyes were still locked on the branches towering over me.

 "There's a chill in the air," she remarked, "Come in for a bit, and let the breeze settle."

-"I'll be right there," I told her, and she gave me a nod before heading back.
+"I'll be there soon," I told her, "Just give me another moment."

+She gave me a nod before heading back.

+---

 My jundman, Kipnu, was standing over the stove, wearing nothing more than his house shorts and a tired face.
 He looked up at me as I entere the room and cast a placid smile across his face - the kind that reminded me why I loved him.
 I walked up to hug and nuzzle him good morning.
 Melna was squatting at a table in the great room, reading her daily missive.